 Generic Name: chlorpromazine (oral/injection)

-- What are the possible side effects of chlorpromazine (Thorazine)?
+- What are the possible side effects of chlorpromazine (Ormazine, Thorazine)?

-- What is the most important information I should know about chlorpromazine (Thorazine)?
+- What is the most important information I should know about chlorpromazine (Ormazine, Thorazine)?

-- What should I discuss with my healthcare provider before taking chlorpromazine (Thorazine)?
+- What should I discuss with my healthcare provider before using chlorpromazine (Ormazine, Thorazine)?

-- What happens if I miss a dose (Thorazine)?
+- What happens if I miss a dose (Ormazine, Thorazine)?

-- What should I avoid while taking chlorpromazine (Thorazine)?
+- What should I avoid while using chlorpromazine (Ormazine, Thorazine)?

-- What other drugs will affect chlorpromazine (Thorazine)?
+- What other drugs will affect chlorpromazine (Ormazine, Thorazine)?